NatTuck/hw-quest/content/classes/2023-09/cs4140/quiz-app.md

 ## Basic Concept

-Teachers create quizzes for students to take.
+High school teachers create quizzes for students to take.

 ## Possible User Stories

  - As a Teacher, I want to create quizzes so that students can take them.
  - As a Teacher, I want to be able to share a quiz with a list of students.
    - Share link?
- - As a Student, I want to take a quiz I have recieved so I can get credit for it.
+ - As a Student, I want to take a quiz I have received so I can get credit for it.
+ - As a Student, I want to be able to see my score so I know how bad I did.
- - As a Teacher, I want to see quiz results so I can give
+ - As a Teacher, I want to see quiz results so I can give students grades.

 ## Possible Data Model